How to Fix Household AppliancesUpdated: May 25, 2018

-Solutions for how to fix it If your gas oven won’t heat, first look for simple problems.
+If your gas oven won’t heat, first look for simple problems.
 Make sure the oven is plugged in and there’s power to it.
 If the oven light won’t come on, check the receptacle for power.
-Our repair pro tells us he often repairs an oven by plugging it in or flipping a circuit breaker.
+Our repair pro tells us he often “repairs” an oven by plugging it in or flipping a circuit breaker.
 He still has to charge for the service call.
 Ouch!
 If you have an older oven with a mechanical rather than a digital clock, check to make sure you haven’t bumped it off the manual setting.
 This will keep it from coming on immediately.
 If these solutions don’t work, check the lighting mechanisms before calling a repair service.

 There are three different mechanisms for lighting the burners in gas ovens: